Healthcare Project Manager

 Boston University’s Metropolitan College

 The master of science in project management degree at Boston University’s Metropolitan College prepares graduates for work in all areas of project management, including healthcare.
-Students can choose to complete this program on a full-time or part-time basis.
-Many courses are offered in the evenings, allowing students to continue working or caring for the family while still earning their degrees.
+Students can choose to complete this program full-time or part-time.
+Many courses are offered in the evenings, allowing students to continue working or caring for the family while earning their degrees.

-This program has a group project-focused approach with students collaborating from day one to align with how project management works in the real world.
-As such, this program emphasizes communication techniques to ensure all parties are apprised of every step of a project.
+This program takes a group project-focused approach, with students collaborating from day one to mimic how project management works in the real world.
+As such, it emphasizes communication techniques to ensure all parties are apprised of every step of a project.

 • Location: Boston, MA